BibleTools

 Here God exposes the root cause of Israel's problems: Pride brought forth their self-pleasing religion, their overconfidence in their strength and their self-indulgent lifestyles.
 Where were their trust and faith in God?
 Pride causes people to resist and reject Him.

 God saw this unwarranted pride most acutely in Israel's leadership.
-As we have seen, most of this chapter is aimed directly at the leaders, upon whose conduct the nation's destiny is largely dependent.
+Most of this chapter is aimed directly at the leaders, upon whose conduct the nation's destiny is largely dependent.
 God shows in the Bible that the leader of any institution—nation, church, business, family—can make or break it.
 If a leader because of righteousness comes under the blessing of God, then the people are also blessed.
 But if the leader is cursed by God because of his wickedness, his people likewise come under the curse.

 When Judah had a good and righteous king like Josiah (I Chronicles 34-35), the nation prospered, but under evil Manasseh (I Chronicles 33), the nation declined.
 In this century, England experienced a year of turmoil in 1936 over the determination of Edward VIII to marry the American divorcée Wallis Simpson.
 Yet, his brother, George VI, refusing to leave London during World War II, rallied the nation during its darkest hour.
 This principle of leadership holds true in any enterprise from large to small.